 12.2 No modification or change herein shall be enforceable, except as specifically provided for in the Term Contract, unless reduced to writing and executed by both parties.

-12.3 No assignment of the Term Contract or any of the rights or obligations hereunder shall be made by either party unless the other party has consented in writing thereto, which consent shall not be unreasonably withheld.
+12.3 This Base Sales Contract, including, without limitation, each indemnification, shall inure to and bind the permitted successors and assigns of the Parties; provided, neither Party shall transfer this Base Sales Contract without the prior written approval of the other Party which may be withheld entirely at the option of such Party; provided further, either Party may, without the consent of the other Party (and without relieving itself from liability hereunder), (i) transfer, sell, pledge, encumber or assign this Base Sales Contract or the accounts, revenues or proceeds hereof in connection with any financing or other financial arrangements, (ii) transfer or assign this Base Sales Contract to any Affiliate by assignment, merger or otherwise, or (iii) transfer or assign this Base Sales Contract to any person or entity succeeding to all or substantially all of the assets of such Party.
+Any Party's transfer in violation of this Section 12.3 shall be void.

 12.4 No waiver by either party hereto of any one or more defaults by the other in the performance of any of the provisions of the Term Contract shall operate or be construed as a waiver of any other default or defaults whether of a like kind or different nature.
 Waiver shall have effect only while granted by the other party and can be rescinded at any time.

-12.5 The Term Contract shall be governed by and construed, enforced, and performed in the State of Illinois, without regard to principles of conflicts of law.
+12.5 The Term Contract shall be governed by and construed, enforced, and performed in the State of Texas, without regard to principles of conflicts of law.

 12.6 All damages and remedies for failure to perform as expressed in Article X herein shall be the sole and exclusive remedies hereunder as expressly set forth in the Term Contract.
 All other remedies or damages are waived.
 In no event shall either party be liable for any punitive, incidental, consequential, direct, indirect, or other damages not expressly set forth herein.
 To the extent any payment is required hereunder, it is agreed by the parties to constitute liquidated damages or amounts, the parties acknowledge that the damages are difficult or impossible to determine and that such payment constitutes a reasonable approximation of the amount of damages.